 Long-term Treatment and Outcomes

 Other families might choose to have treatment to improve the child's chances of survival and quality of life.
-However, this is very rarely an option, typically because of the severity of the baby's heart defects.
+However, this is very rarely an option, typically because of the severity of the baby's heart defects and overall prognosis.

 Babies with Trisomy 18 will be small in size and will grow very slowly even if given good nutrition.
 They may have difficulty feeding and are prone to pneumonia from aspirating milk into their lungs (gastroesophageal reflux).
-Seizures, urinary tract infections and delayed development are also concerns for many babies with this condition.
+Seizures, urinary tract infections delayed development, and intellectual disability are also concerns for most babies with this condition.

 Implications for Children's Development

-Decision-making for children with chromosomal defects is very difficult and parents need information and support.
-Comfort care with the support of hospice or palliative care staff would be recommended for most families who have a baby born with Trisomy 18.
+Decision-making for children with this chromosomal defect is very difficult and parents need information and support.
+Comfort care with the support of hospice or palliative care staff may be recommended for most families who have a baby born with Trisomy 18, but this will the circumstances of the individual child and parental wishes.
 Many resources are available on the internet to provide information to families in these difficult circumstances.